element-hq/policies/docs/matrix-org/code_of_conduct.md

 ---
 title: Matrix Code of Conduct
-version: 1.0.0
+version: 2.0.0
 ---

 This code of conduct outlines our expectations for participants within the Matrix community, as well as steps for reporting unacceptable behaviour.
 We are committed to providing a welcoming and inspiring community for all, and expect our code of conduct to be honoured.
 Anyone who violates this code of conduct may be banned from the community.

-This applies to conversation in the any room in the matrix community ([+matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org)) and commits and comments relating to any project in the [matrix-org](https://github.com/matrix-org) github space.
+This applies to conversation in the any room in the Matrix Space ([#team:matrix.org](https://matrix.to/#/#team:matrix.org)) and commits and comments relating to any project in the [matrix-org](https://github.com/matrix-org) Github space.

 Our open source community strives to: